Shopify/graphql-metrics/README.md

       #
       # Or store them on the query context:
       store_metrics(:queries, metrics.merge(custom_metrics_from_context))
+    end

-      # For use after calling query.result, in this case by digging them out, for example in a Rails controller:
+    # For use after controller:
-      # class GraphQLController < ...
+    # class GraphQLController < ActionController::Base
-      #   def graph_ql
+    #   def graphql_query
     #     query_result = graphql_query.result.to_h
     #     do_something_with_metrics(query.context[:simple_extractor_results])
     #     render json: graphql_query.result
     #   end
     # end
-    end

-    # @param metrics [Hash] Field selection metrics, including resolver timings metrics, also ahering to the
+    # @param metrics [Hash] Field selection metrics, including resolver timings metrics, also adhering to the Apollo
-    # Apollo Tracing spec referred to above.
+    # Tracing spec referred to above.
+    #
     # `resolver_timings` is populated any time a field is resolved (which may be many times, if the field is nested
     # within a list field e.g. a Relay connection field).
 There should always be at least one of these per field in
     # a query.
     #
-    # `lazy_resolver_timings` is only populated by fields that are resolved lazily (for example using the
+    # `lazy_resolver_timings` is nullable, and is only populated by fields that are resolved lazily (for example using
-    # graphql-batch gem) or that are otherwise resolved with a Promise.
+    # the graphql-batch gem) or that are otherwise resolved with a Promise.
 Any time spent in the field's resolver to
     # prepare work to be done "later" in a Promise, or batch loader will be captured in `resolver_timings`.
 The time
     # spent actually doing lazy field loading, including time spent within a batch loader can be obtained from
     # `lazy_resolver_timings`.